MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/basics-of-a-playFab-game-server.md

 ![Thunderhead GSDK](media/tutorials/thunderhead-gsdk.png)

 When your game server is initialized it will be put into a **preparing state**, with PlayFab waiting for your game server to call `ReadyForPlayers()`.
-Once this is called, the game server is put into a **standing by state** and waits for allocation requests from your matchmaking service into PlayFab via `RequestMultiplayerServer`.
+Once this is called, the game server is put into a **standing by state** and waits for allocation requests from your matchmaking service into PlayFab via the [RequestMultiplayerServer](xref:titleid.playfabapi.com.multiplayer.multiplayerserver.requestmultiplayerserver) method.

 The following image shows the **States of a PlayFab multiplayer server**: